Ghorepani Poon Hill Trek from Pokhara- 2 Days

 • Several trail entry points and a variety of forest types.
 This trek is suitable for beginners, families, and solo travelers.

-What to Expect During the Trek
+What to Expect During the Ghorepani Poon Hill Trek

 Imagine, you leave the tranquil lakeside of Pokhara early, driving along winding mountain roads as the Annapurna foothills come into view.
 By afternoon, you're walking through forests so thick that sunlight filters in through the canopy.
 In the evening, you're in Ghorepani village, with the colossal Dhaulagiri wall glowing in the fading light.
 The next morning, you ascend in the dark, using a headlamp, and as the sky changes from indigo to gold, the entire Annapurna massif is laid out before you, each peak ignited by the sunrise.
-This isn't just a trek; it's a journey
+This isn't just a trek; it's a journey.

 Itinerary